sandro/specjour/README.markdown

     $ vi workbeast/.specjour/rsyncd.conf

+## Use one machine
+Distributed testing doesn't have to happen over multiple machines, just multiple processes.
+Specjour is an excellent candidiate for running 4 tests at once on one machine with 4 cores.
+Just run `$ specjour` in one window and `$ rake specjour` in another.

 ## Thanks

 * shayarnett - Cucumber support, pairing and other various patches
 * voxdolo - Endless support, alpha testing, various patches
-* leshill - Making rsync daemon configurable
+* leshill - Made rsync daemon configurable

 ## Note on Patches/Pull Requests